Ivan Minatti: Work

 Minatti's poems, influenced by the horrors of the war, are lyrical and deal with modern-age resignation and melancholy.
-According to the poet Boris A. Novak, his work signified a radical break with collectivist postwar poetry and the start of a personal poetry, making Minatti one of the breakthrough Slovene poets of the 20th century.
-The poet and translator Veno Taufer characterised him as a rock-steady and at the same time of a soft heart and ascribed his success to his expression of human as well as social distress in the postwar Communist Slovenia.
+According to the poet Boris A. Novak, his work signified a radical break with collectivist postwar poetry and the start of personal poetry, making Minatti one of the breakthrough Slovene poets of the 20th century.
+The poet and translator Veno Taufer characterised him as a rock-steady and, at the same time, of a soft heart, and ascribed his success to his expression of human as well as social distress in postwar Communist Slovenia.
 Minatti is known for his references to nature.
 According to the poet Ciril Zlobec, he used nature as a source of deep symbols and metaphors for man and his life.

 Awards

 Minatti won the Prešeren Fund Award in 1964 for his poetry collection You Have to Love Somebody (Nekoga moraš imeti rad).
 In 1972, he won the Sovre Award, bestowed for the best translations into Slovene, for his translations of lyrical poems by the Macedonian poet Kočo Racin and the Bosnian poet Izet Sarajlić.
 In 1985, he won the Prešeren Award for his poetry collection I Listen to the Silence Inside Me (Prisluškujem tišini v sebi).